paniikcs/paniikcs/README.md

-- 👋 Hi, I’m @paniikcs
+- 👋 Hi, I’m @paniikcs (Global Elite)
-- 👀 I’m interested in GAMING
+- 👀 I’m interested in - GAMING
-- 🌱 I’m currently learning GAMING
+- 🌱 I’m currently learning - GAMING & Every coding language @Codecademy
-- 💞️ I’m looking to collaborate on GAMING
+- 💞️ I’m looking to collaborate on - GAMING
-- 📫 How to reach me Twitter: @paniikcs / Tiktok: @paniikcs / Insta: @paniikcs / Twitch.tv/paniikcs
+- 📫 How to reach me - Twitter: @paniikcs / Tiktok: @paniikcs / Insta: @paniikcs / Twitch.tv/paniikcs

 <!---
 paniikcs/paniikcs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.